About Me

 News Feed

-I’m excited to announce the date and time for my dissertation talk this Spring!
+I’m excited to announce my Ph.D dissertation talk!

 Title: Simplicial Reaction Networks and Dynamics on Graphs